Code-Institute-Submissions/Flask-Revuu-It/readme.md

        ### SMTP Flaskmail config - Can be found in [app.py](https://github.com/Dermomurphy/Flask-Revuu-It/blob/main/app.py)

   #### 6: Requirements
-  1. Using a terminal window command prompt input  **pip3 freeze --local > requirements.txt** to create a requirements.txt file in order for Herku to install all requirements necessary.
+  1. Using a terminal window command prompt input  **pip3 freeze --local > requirements.txt** to create a requirements.txt file in order for Heroku to install all requirements necessary.

   #### 7: Pushing files to Heroku hosted